- Environmentally conscious (no pollution/no emissions)

 - $2778 = 6 year ownership costs of a gas UTV

-An electric UTV costs $3,000+ more than a gas UTV, so you would need to own an electric UTV for just under 6 years in order to recoup these initial expenses.
+An electric UTV costs $3,000+ more than a gas UTV.
+This means that you would need to own an electric UTV for just under 6 years to recoup these initial expenses.

 For this calculation we assumed that an electric UTV will have maintenance expenses about 35% less than a similar gas model.
 We also used the low end of maintenance, so $300 x 65% = $195 yearly maintenance expenses for a gas UTV.